-The extent of erosion and offsite pollution of gravel pits depends on their topographic position, slope, erodibility of the country rock, proximity to any stream or flow channel, access tracks and their stability, time since disturbance, extent of natural vegetation colonisation, and any progressive erosion and sediment control measures put in place to control runoff.
-Locations on shallow ridges well away from streams and channels are key to sustainability, as are the condition of the access tracks in and out of quarries.
-Sourcing material inside the road reserve next to unsealed roads and stream crossing is not sustainable (Figure 58).
-The Cultural Heritage Act, Vegetation Management Act, and other Acts are applicable to new quarry development.
+The extent of erosion and off-site pollution of gravel pits depends on their topographic position, slope, erodibility of the country rock, proximity to any stream or flow channel, access tracks and their stability, time since disturbance, extent of natural vegetation colonisation, and any progressive erosion and sediment control measures put in place to control run-off.
+Locations on shallow ridges, well away from streams and channels, are key to sustainability, as are the condition of the access tracks in and out of quarries.
+Sourcing material inside the road reserve next to unsealed roads and stream crossings is not sustainable (Figure 64).
+Multiple legal Acts are applicable to quarry development and rehabilitation (see Section 2.2).

-Gravel pit quarries should be rehabilitated progressively each year that they are utilised.
-This will prevent progressive sheet, rill, and gully erosion each wet season that become harder to address over time.
-Legacy unrehabilitated gravel pits are eroding and ubiquitous across the rural landscape of Queensland, with Councils claiming no funding or responsibility to clean-up the past mistakes (Figure 59).
+Gravel pit quarries should be rehabilitated progressively each year that they are utilised34.
+This will prevent progressive sheet, rill and gully erosion each wet season that become harder to address over time.
+Legacy unrehabilitated gravel pits are eroding and ubiquitous across the rural landscape of Queensland, with some councils claiming they are neither responsible for nor funded to clean up past mistakes (Figure 65).
 Road authorities should consider including funding for progressive and functional rehabilitation in the cost of supplying material to the program and unsealed road, rather than ignoring rehabilitation or undertaking by ad hoc measures.
-This cost is usually around 10% of the costs of sourcing, digging, and transporting the material to the site of use.
-The impacts of gravel pit quarries should not be externalised to the environment (weeds, sediment pollution, aesthetics).
+This cost is usually around 10% of the costs of sourcing, digging and transporting the material to the site of use.
+The impacts of gravel pit quarries should not be externalised to the environment (weeds, sediment pollution, culture, aesthetics).